katrinabrock/ctmm-performance/README.md

  - "chris speedup" is [this commit](https://github.com/ctmm-initiative/ctmm/commit/37a1aa480ab326f524e4314731cbfb2107182180)
  - "brock speedup" is with the simplified for loop in [this PR](https://github.com/ctmm-initiative/ctmm/pull/60)
  - "vectorized" is the vectorized/matrixed version of the original mentioned above

+ I checked this by running linear models on these.
+[Code Here](R/atime_linear_model.R) .
+In the model with all four conditions, there was no difference between "brock speedup" and "vectorize".
+For the data with only two conditions, there was a difference of 3 seconds (p~=.001).
+Probably not enough to justify a code change.

  My suspicion (to be validated) is that this is because with the "brock speedup" above, there simply aren't very many elements in the for loop to start with so not much time that can be gained by removing it.

  I did do a quick and dirty atime run on the Langevin function alone.
 [Code Here](R/atime_langevin.R) It was indeed directionally similar to above but with bigger differences between conditions.
 [Results Here](img/atime_vectorized03.png)

 ## 20240701